-The American Sports Institute is a nonprofit, nongovernmental organization (NGO), and cultural and educational center for theory, research, development, and training in sport, physical education, and wellness as personal and social transformative practices.
+The American Sports Institute is a nonprofit, nongovernmental organization (NGO), and cultural and educational center for theory, research, development, and training in sport, physical activity, and wellness as personal and social transformative processes and practices.

 At the American Sports Institute, we hold sport to be an art, a humanity, and a science that brings forth the human spirit.
 In so doing, we believe that sport plays a vital role in the evolutionary development of humankind.
 In this context, we define sport as “a cultural, transcendent, evolutionary process for self-actualization and discovering the Truth through organized physical play and physical re-creation.”

 The American Sports Institute’s perspective toward sport is neither new nor unique.
 The ancient Greeks held sport in a similar context.
 At the height of the Athenian era in ancient Greece, sport was viewed as an integral part of the arts, humanities, and sciences, standing equally with such disciplines as philosophy, literature, and civics.
 Virtue and excellence of body, mind, and spirit were integrated and equally revered through sport.
 In fact, the Panhellenic games of that era, the forerunner of today’s Olympic Games, included contests in poetry and prose, music and singing, drama and painting, in addition to the athletic events.

 However, due to an overemphasis on winning and financial reward, eventually cheating and corruption led to the fall of sport from its place of honor in the arts, humanities, and sciences, and with it, the loss of reverence for the physical domain compared to that of the mental.